 - 1. Compliance with International Standards and Competitiveness Emphasising alignment with global best practices to enhance the UAE's financial sector standing and competitiveness. - 2.
 Sustainability Strengthening the integration of sustainable practices within the financial ecosystem, supporting long-term resilience and environmental goals. - 3.
-Innovation and Technology Driving advancements in financial technology to position the UAE as a hub for innovation and digital transformation in the financial sector. - 4.
-Transparency, Collaboration and Partnership Enhancing institutional transparency and fostering partnerships that contribute to the development of the UAE's financial sector. - 5.
-Building a High-Performance CBUAE Creating a culture of excellence through talent development, organisational efficiency, and high-impact leadership.
+Innovation and Technology - Driving advancements in financial technology to position the UAE as a hub for innovation and digital transformation in the financial sector. - 4.
+Transparency, Collaboration and Partnership - Enhancing institutional transparency and fostering partnerships that contribute to the development of the UAE's financial sector. - 5.
+Building a High-Performance CBUAE - Creating a culture of excellence through talent development, organisational efficiency, and high-impact leadership.

-proactive strategies to address emerging global challenges and capitalise on future opportunities.
+The retreat also included discussions on foresight and future preparedness, emphasising the importance of proactive strategies to address emerging global challenges and capitalise on future opportunities.

-and prepared a consolidated list of projects under its transformational initiatives.
+As a result of the discussions, the CBUAE approved its 2025 plan, revised strategic targets for 2025-2026, and prepared a consolidated list of projects under its transformational initiatives.
 These initiatives are designed to ensure the Central Bank remains agile and future-ready, achieving its vision of becoming one of the top central banks globally.